Skip to main content

 Escalate when your evidence pack will not hold up under filing review.
 OSS guidance explicitly covers record keeping and audits, and return cadence is defined: quarterly for Union and non-Union schemes, monthly for the import scheme.

-Use an evidence pack that goes beyond a screenshot: transaction records, affected countries, internal decision notes, provider correspondence, invoice or record references, and impacted periods.
-If the pack cannot be assembled within your response SLA, route immediately to the owner of records and filings.
+Use an evidence bundle that goes beyond a screenshot: transaction records, affected countries, internal decision notes, provider correspondence, invoice or record references, and impacted periods.
+If that bundle cannot be assembled within your response SLA, route immediately to the owner of records and filings.

 Keep an evidence pack that makes each SCA decision traceable: what you decided, why you decided it, what tradeoff you accepted, and who approved it.